 HDR Efex Pro is good for those who want a quick and easy way to create HDR images, but I believe there are much better methods for those who are slightly more advanced in their Photoshop skills (such as manually blending images using Luminosity Masks)

 Sharpening is a crucial part of a photographer’s post-processing workflow.
-In fact, there are two types of sharpening that should be done: input – and output sharpening.
+In fact, two types of sharpening should be done: input – and output.
 This is exactly what you can do in Sharpener Pro.

 Sharpener Pro consists of two separate modules: RAW Presharpener (for preliminary sharpening) and Output Sharpener (for output sharpening)